Images from the past featuring local Grumman aircraft.Learn more

 My late father used to tell me stories about his own flying in the 1930s in England - he obtained his Private Pilot's Licence (PPL) at Newcastle Airport way back when and used to hire Auster airplanes there to bumble about the sky - even as he told me, once crossing the Irish Sea to visit Ireland!

-Eventually however he packed it in, as it became too expensive - which of course is a lesson to all who claim that flying is too expensive today compared to the past - it has always been expensive relative to earnings! - what is that old saying "what does it take to fly airplanes privately? - answer - everything you've got!"
+Eventually however he packed it in, as World War Two happened and it became too expensive - which of course is a lesson to all who claim that flying is too expensive today compared to the past - it has always been expensive relative to earnings! - what is that old saying "what does it take to fly airplanes privately? - answer - everything you've got!"
 About right!

 I seriously wanted to fly since being exposed to aviation at school in the UK.
 We had the Combined Cadet Force - great fun each Monday afternoon, (beats sitting in a classroom anyway) dressing up like a soldier in an itchy brown battledress and slinging a Lee-Enfield .303 rifle (mine was stamped 1911!) - all of which, uniform, kit, rifle and boots had to be spotless, ready for inspection as well - and marching around like toy soldiers.
 However being a "brown job" soon lost it's appeal, I much preferred the sartorial elegance and 'blueness' of the uniforms of the RAF section of the CCF - and what is more they could wear ordinary shoes (any colour you like as long as it is black) , not great clumpy army boots which had to be shone like mirrors (hot-spoon technique took hours) each week!